Flesh and Blood (Star Trek: Voyager): Reception

-Jamahl Epsicokhan in Jammer's Reviews assigns this episode 3.5 out of 4 stars and calls Flesh and Blood: 'a well-crafted Voyager outing.
+Jamahl Epsicokhan in Jammer's Reviews assigns this episode 3.5 out of 4 stars and calls Flesh and Blood: "a well-crafted Voyager outing.
 As an "epic two-hour telefilm!" it's by far the best of the series' three (excluding the pilot), the other two being the dumb and bloated "The Killing Game" and the entertaining but relatively thin "Dark Frontier."'

 In 2019, CBR ranked this the 19th best holodeck-themed episode of all Star Trek franchise episodes up to that time.

-In 2016, SyFy Wire ranked this the 6th best episode Bryan Fuller wrote for, and felt it was a brilliant idea but not perfect.
-That same year Den of Geek, ranked the episodes the 15 (Part I) and 16th (Part II) best Bryan Fuller episodes.
+In 2016, SyFy Wire ranked this the sixth best episode Bryan Fuller wrote for, and felt it was a brilliant idea but not perfect.
+That same year, Den of Geek ranked the episodes the 15 (Part I) and 16th (Part II) as the best Bryan Fuller episodes.

 Home media

 On December 21, 2003, this episode was released on DVD as part of a Season 7 boxset; Star Trek Voyager: Complete Seventh Season.